0xbluemoon/Chrove_protocol/README.md

 # Why Chrove
 Client's information are often leaked because of careless engineer and other reason.
 We believe real name and bill adderss is not necessary in some cases.
 So Chrove is invented to support anonymously ordering and automatically delivery service.

 The first application is Chrove proxy.
 It is the first proxy you can anonymously order.
 Your proxy know nothing about you.
-This protect you and vendor.
-Anonymous is more important for vendor located in Iran, Russia, and China.
+Anonymous protect you and the vendor.
+Anonymous is very important for people and vendor in Iran, Russia, and China.

+## protect proxy vender
-As vendor, you put your service info your smart contract.
-Nobody except you can remove it.
+Vendors put their URL into smart contract.
+Nobody else can remove it.
-You won’t lose your customer even if you change domain or IP because people still remember smart contract.
+Vendors won’t lose their customer even if they change domain or IP address because people remember smart contract.
-People pay you cryptocurrency.
-No bill on bank account or credit card.
-Of course , you don’t know your users, too.
+Vendors accept cryptocurrency, not cash so no income on bank account or credit card.
+Vendors don’t know their users, too.
-Both sides are safe.

 ## Chrove service market
 As vendor, you may feel hard to let people know your service, you can pay some popular smart contract holder to list your service.